CalvinGraf1/CalvinGraf1/README.md

 ### Hi there 👋

-Je m'appelle Calvin Graf, je suis étudiant à la HEIG-VD.
+Je m'appelle Calvin Graf et je suis étudiant à la HEIG-VD.

 <!--
 **CalvinGraf1/CalvinGraf1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.